rtcharity/resources.eahub.org/content/learn/glossary.md

 <a target="_blank" href="https://wiki.lesswrong.com/wiki/Suffering_risk/">S-risk</a> - Risk of the creation of suffering in the far future on an astronomical scale, vastly exceeding all suffering that has existed on Earth so far.

-<a target="_blank" href="https://www.lesswrong.com/posts/PtAuvfG9dgkPFLHbk/measuring-the-sanity-waterline/">Sanity waterline</a> - A metaphor used to describe the ambient level of rationality in our civilisation.
+<a target="_blank" href="https://www.lesswrong.com/posts/PtAuvfG9dgkPFLHbk/measuring-the-sanity-waterline/">Sanity waterline</a> - A metaphor used to describe the level of rationality in our civilisation.

 <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/importance-neglectedness-tractability/">Scale, Neglectedness, Solvability (SNS)</a>, or Importance,Tractability, Neglectedness (ITN)  - a framework used within the EA community to decide which cause areas or interventions are likely to be more promising to focus on.